 The College holds periodic electronic waste recycling events on the campus where employees and the public can drop off electronic waste for recycling.
 State law mandates that e-waste is no longer allowed to be disposed of in landfills.
-On October 9th, 2013 over 21,000 pounds of electronic waste was collected at the College.
+In the past 5 years alone over 21 tons of electronic waste was collected at the College.